 Understanding TMJ Pain

+What is TMJ?
 The temporomandibular joint, or TMJ, acts like a sliding hinge that connects your jawbone to your skull.
 It allows your jaw to move up and down and side to side, which makes it possible to talk, chew, and yawn comfortably.
 Problems in this joint or the surrounding muscles can lead to TMJ disorder, causing pain and restricted movement.
+Common Symptoms of TMJ Disorder Some of the most common signs of TMJ issues include:- Jaw pain or tenderness

 - Clicking, popping, or grinding sounds when opening or closing your mouth